kebernet/erigo/README.md

 So if you want to do debug logging, or support other things over the serial stream, no biggie.
 Also, all JSON structs should be single-line.

-Once you have the description of the settings, you need to update 1..n of them
+Once you have the name of the settings, you need to update 1..n of them

 Who
 ---